 How do I learn about H100 events?
 As an H100 member you will receive H100 Happenings, the monthly newsletter, via email which details events, ways to get involved and how to donate.
 We will also send electronic notices for events, as well as paper invitations via traditional mailings.

 How do I learn about Hillsides events?
 Enter your email in the field on the homepage by clicking here to sign up for the Hillsides newsletter which details all Hillsides events.
-You can also click here to read Hillsides CEO, Joe Costa’s blog that highlights Hillsides' news and top headlines in the field of children’s rights.
+You can also click here to read Hillsides President, Joe Costa’s blog that highlights Hillsides' news and top headlines in the field of children’s rights.

 Who to Contact: